Trust is not a tone. Trust is an architecture.

 No shared databases.
 No co-mingled processing.
 No cross-client exposure.
 Your intelligence environment is yours alone — because the moment your strategic data touches shared infrastructure, it stops being strategic.

 Board-level intelligence shouldn't reach the entire organization.
-Role-based access ensures each person sees exactly what they need to act on — nothing more, nothing less.
+Role-based access is designed so each person sees only what they need to act on — nothing more, nothing less.
 Access is controlled, auditable, and revocable.

 When intelligence enters your decision chain without provenance, your organization inherits the risk of whatever that intelligence got wrong.
 Every Cortex output includes full source attribution, reasoning path, and confidence scoring.